chrisza4/chris-blog/content/blog/architechture-congruency-eng/index.md

 Second question: Do we understand that vision?

-Because every decision we make should align with that vision, not just flip-flop because someone says, “Hey, contributing to this is hard,” and we decide to switch to a simple, unoptimized algorithm just for the sake of readability.
+Because every decision we make should align with that vision.

+If someone say “Hey, contributing to this is hard,” we should not decide to go back to unoptimized algorithm just for the sake of readability.

+If soone say that the framework does not come with ORM, I don't think we should add it since adding indirection layer of SQL mapping, translating, usually invovled `SELECT *` to complete to model, does go against the vision.

+Those kind of features and improvment might be useful, but it is misalign with what PyRush supposed to be.

 And similar to a steak.
 If someone says, “why don't we make sauce tastier and stronger?”, we can push back that it is not a steak anymore.